anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

 Ultimately all configs are derived from `uRequireConfigMasterDefaults` (this file) which holds all default values.

 ## @tags legend

+Each key description might have some of these tags:

 * @derive: describes how values are derived from other parent configs.
 Some *standard* derivations are listed here: